Pavonia, New Netherland: Pavonia Massacre

-Peach Tree War and Bergen
+Peach War and Bergen

 Kieft's successor was Peter Stuyvesant.
 During 1653 Pavonia became part of the newly formed Commonality of New Amsterdam.
 In late 1654 a series of grants were made for tracts "achter de Kol" or Achter Col at Pamrapo, Minkakwa, and Kewan.

-The colony grew and the situation remained relatively peaceful until 1655, when Pavonia was attacked by a united band of approximately five hundred Lenape.
-One hundred settlers were killed.
-One hundred and fifty were taken hostage and held at Paulus Hook until their release could be negotiated.
-This incident is known as the Peach Tree War, and is said to have been precipitated by the killing of a young woman who had stolen a peach from a settler's orchard on Manhattan, but may have been a retaliation for the Dutch attack on the Lenape trading partners in the Delaware Valley in New Sweden.
+The colony grew and the situation remained relatively peaceful until 1655, when Pavonia and Staten Island were attacked by a united band of approximately five hundred Lenape.
+50 settlers were killed.
+Over one hundred were taken hostage and held at Paulus Hook until their release could be negotiated.
+This incident is known as the Peach War, and is said to have been precipitated by the killing of a young Lenape woman who had stolen a peach from a settler's orchard on Manhattan Island, but may have been in response to the Dutch attack on New Sweden, the Lenape's trading partner on the Delaware River.

 During 1658, wishing to further formalize agreements with the Lenape, Stuyvesant agreed to "re-purchase" the area "by the great rock above Wiehacken," then taking in the sweep of land on the peninsula west of the Hudson and east of the Hackensack River extending down to the Kill Van Kull in Bayonne.
 A mural that adorns the atrium of the Hudson County Courthouse depicts this transaction: On January 30, 1658, the Peninsula between the Hudson and Hackensack rivers south from Weehawken was finally purchased from the Indians and granted to the inhabitants of Bergen in the Year 1661.
 A new village at today's Bergen Square was founded by settlers who wished to return to the west bank of the Hudson giving it the name Bergen, which would refer to its situation.
 The word berg taken from the Dutch means hill, while bergen means place of safety.
 Its semi-independent government was granted on September 5, 1661, by Stuyvesant, as part of his efforts re-gain a foothold on the North River's western shore and expand beyond New Amsterdam on the southern tip of Manhattan, under the condition that a garrison be built.
 Located atop Bergen Hill, it was part of the original patroonship, close to the southern end of the Hudson Palisades.
 It was the first self-governing European settlement in what would become the state of New Jersey.

 During 1664, Fort Amsterdam and, by extension, all of New Netherland was peacefully surrendered to the British.
 For the next ten years it was traded at the negotiating table and, for a short period, recaptured.
 The Dutch Empire finally relinquished control with the Treaty of Westminster during 1675.
 Bergen's charter was renewed by the government of East Jersey and the area retained its Dutch character for years.